rancher/rancher/docs/configuration/environments/index.md

 Deactivating an environment will remove the viewing ability from any members of the environment.
 All owners will still be able to view and activate the environment.
 You will not be able to change the membership of the environment until it's been re-activated.
 Nothing will change with your services or infrastructure.
 Therefore, if you want to make any changes to your services/infrastructure, you'll need to make these changes before your environment is deactivated.

 In order to delete an environment, you will need to first deactivate it.
-When you delete an environment, any resources created by Rancher should be deleted.
-Any hosts launched through the UI will be deleted on the cloud provider, but any hosts added by the [custom host]({{site.baseurl}}/docs/infrastructure/hosts/custom/) will remain on the cloud provider.
-Since those were not launched by Rancher, Rancher does not have the ability to delete those hosts.

 All registries, balancers and API keys created in the environment will be removed from Rancher.

+> **Note:** When deleting an environment, the hosts will not be removed from the cloud providers, so please make sure to check your cloud provider after deleting an environment.

 ### Editing Members